yellowbyte/zero-footprint-opaque-predicates/scripts/README.md

   * We purposely make our opaque predicates' obfuscation (i.e., injected non-executable code) deterministic so we can detect them for evaluation with other deobfuscation tools
 * `getstats.py`: given a file containing the correct opaque predicates locations (can be retrieved with zfpid.py) and another file containing the opaque predicates locations identified by a deobfuscation tool, evaluate how well the deobfuscation tool performs
 * `zfpcmds`: a host of bash functions to build, and, and clean up this project
-* `devaide`: a host of bash functions to aide development
+* `devcmds`: a host of bash functions to aide development
-* `autoeval`: a host of bash functions to help perform evaluations/obfuscations on multiple binaries
+* `autocmds`: a host of bash functions to help perform evaluations/obfuscations on multiple binaries
   * run this command to use: source scripts/autoeval